Have you ever wanted to start a food blog and make money sharing your recipes with people around the world?

 When you’ve successfully done this, you might have successfully gotten your mind through the first hurdle of blogging.

 The said journey could be your own meal for the week.
-I mean if you’re on a particular regimen for instance, you can take your readers through your meals during the week also.
+I mean if you’re on a particular regimen for example, you can take your readers through your meals during the week also.

 So, your blogging could start with a focus on issues like why you’re taking the particular meal to how you cook it, the recipes and benefits of the meal to the body etc.